Acidburn0zzz/Node_Mode/README.md

         the n_m_group

-		an extension of n_m this puts a name to a mode your code is in so when you emit node_mode.emit('n_m_group','real_listener')
+		an extension of n_m_obj and n_m this puts a name to a mode your code is in so when you emit node_mode.emit('n_m_group','real_listener')
 		its just like emitting
         node_mode.emit('real_listener')